charmarr/charmarr-meta/adr/interfaces/adr-001-charmarr-interfaces.md

 **Mixed ecosystems**: Nothing prevents using Prowlarr for indexers, qBittorrent for torrents, SABnzbd for usenet, and a custom-built media manager, as long as each implements the appropriate interface.

+### Implementation Patterns

+All Charmarr interfaces follow consistent implementation patterns for relation databag management:

+**Databag Usage**: All interfaces use application databags (`relation.data[app]`) rather than unit databags.
+This represents application-level capabilities and configuration, not unit-specific state.
+This aligns with the single-instance architecture of most media automation apps.

+**Leader Write Restrictions**: Only leader units can write to application databags in Juju.
+All `publish_data()` methods in interface implementations MUST check `self._charm.unit.is_leader()` before writing.
+Non-leader units should silently return.
+This prevents permission errors and aligns with the scaling constraints where app-level configuration is leader-managed.

+**Data Serialization**: All interfaces serialize complete Pydantic models to a single `"config"` key in the databag using `relation.data[app]["config"] = data.model_dump_json()`.
+This provides atomic updates and easier schema versioning.

+**Provider vs Requirer Patterns**:
+- **Active providers** (media-indexer): Read requirer data and actively configure remote applications via API
+- **Passive providers** (all others): Only publish their own data, don't react to relation changes

 ### Consequences

 * Good, because interfaces are reusable beyond the Charmarr ecosystem - any Juju charm can implement them